ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 for the identification of the relevant sections of text, as well as the equations themselves and the variables that compose them.-->

-### Grounding and linking
+### Grounding

-There are serveral aspects of grounding in this approach.
-The first involves linking the variables that are found in the source code with the corresponding comments, for example: `TODO example from the fortran`
+After extraction, it will be necessary to ground the variables and equations.
+There are two distinct types (or directions) of grounding that will be necessary.
+The first is associating a description to a variable, and the other is to associate two variables (one extracted from source code and another from text) based on their descriptions and other information such as model structure (e.g., if they are both in a denominator, etc.).

-The second type of linking is similar, linking the variables and equations found in the scientific papers with their descriptions.
+The first type of grounding will link the variables and equations found in the scientific papers with their descriptions.
 This is seen in the following example of an equation and its description: